 6) How is the Schedule Analysis Project being paid for?

-The work being done by marine transportation consulting firm, KPFF, is 80% funded by Federal Transit Administration grants with a 20% local match from CBITD.
+The work done by marine transportation consulting firm, KPFF, is 80% funded by Federal Transit Administration grants with a 20% local match from CBITD.

 7) Will changes in the schedule result in any fare increases?